WordPress/gutenberg/packages/block-editor/README.md

 ### getComputedFluidTypographyValue

 Computes a fluid font-size value that uses clamp().
-A minimum and maxinmum font size OR a single font size can be specified.
+A minimum and maximum font size OR a single font size can be specified.

 If a single font size is specified, it is scaled up and down by